cpp-red-lion/cpp-red-lion.github.io/blog/ACCU_2026/ACCU-on-Sea-2026-Trip-Report.md

 ![Anthony Williams on Software and Safety](photos/IMG_5915.jpeg)

 Software is *everywhere* - toasters, pacemakers, cars, trains, the public services running quietly in the background.
-Anthony asked what end users actually mean when they call software "safe," how that maps to what we do as developers, and what we - specifically as C++ developers - should be doing to meet those expectations.
+Anthony asked what end-users actually mean when they call software "safe," how that maps to what we do as developers, and what we - specifically as C++ developers - should be doing to meet those expectations.
+Very wide/high-level presentation, but profound in its messaging for the community, not just for safety-critical industry.

 ### KEYNOTE - Out of Our Minds: What is AI Doing To Us and For Us?
 **Yvonne Rogers**